Collective many-body dynamics in a solid-state quantum sensor controlled through nanoscale magnetic gradients: Probing dynamics of nanoscale spin spirals

-In Fig.~\ref{fig: 2}E, we show the extracted spiral dynamics by plotting the imaginary component of the Fourier amplitude, $\text{Im}\langle S^+_{\bm Q}(t) \rangle$, i.e. total $\hat{y}$ coherence measured \textit{after} unwinding, averaged across antipodes, as a function of quench time $t$.
-When no spiral is prepared ($Q = 0$), the system is globally polarized, and the $\hat{y}$ component of the total magnetization remains approximately conserved, resulting in no time-dependent signal.
-In contrast, when a finite-wavelength spin spiral is initialized ($Q = 2\pi \times 8~${\textmu m}$^{-1} \neq 0$), we observe clear dynamical evolution of the $\hat{y}$ coherence, indicating interaction-driven many-body dynamics.
-The second pair of antipodal initial states exhibits similar dynamics but with an opposite sign.
+In Fig.~\ref{fig: 2}(e), (f), (g), we show the extracted spiral dynamics by plotting the imaginary component of the Fourier amplitude, $\text{Im}\langle S^+_{\bm Q}(t) \rangle$, i.e. total $\hat{y}$ coherence measured \textit{after} unwinding, averaged across antipodes, as a function of quench time $t$.
+When no spiral is prepared ($Q = 0$, Fig.~\ref{fig: 2}(e)), no time-dependent signal is observed.
+For the native dipolar Hamiltonian (top panel) probed via an XY-16-type decoupling sequence (see SI), this arises from angular averaging of the dipolar anisotropy, which suppresses the mean field~\cite{gao_signal_2025, wu_spin_2025}.
+A similar absence of dynamics occurs for the Floquet-engineered, SU(2) symmetric Hamiltonian (bottom panel) probed via a DROID-type sequence (see SI), where the total spin of the globally polarized initial state is conserved preventing time evolution.

+In contrast, when a finite-wavelength spin spiral is initialized ($Q = 2\pi/(0.242~${\textmu m}) $\neq 0$), we observe clear dynamical evolution of the $\hat{y}$ coherence, indicating nonlinear interaction-driven many-body dynamics (Fig.~\ref{fig: 2}(f)).
+The second pair of antipodal initial states exhibits similar precession dynamics but with an opposite sign.
+For an SU(2) symmetric Hamiltonian (Fig.~\ref{fig: 2}(g)) we again observe a clear dynamical signal, similar to the one in Fig.~\ref{fig: 2}(g) but on a longer timescale and with significantly higher amplitude.